 In this example, "Step 2" covers creating a Product Specification, and there are eight total steps in the Product Development assignment.

-Special Assignments are tailored to each company and are designed to address the poor feedback a Founder has received, in order to help them correct the issues in their business.
-For example, below is an example "Special Assignment" that was given to a Founder who received very poor feedback related to their product definition and customer development progress:
+Epic Sprints, which are tailored to each company, are designed to address the poor feedback a Founder has received in order to help them correct the issues in their business.
+For example, below is an example Epic Sprint that was given to a Founder who received very poor feedback related to their product definition and customer development progress:

-Office Hours provide Founders with the opportunity to meet with the Local Director(s) for 20 to 30 minutes, to discuss issues they are facing with their business, and address any issues with their progress.
+Office Hours provide Founders with the opportunity to meet with the Local Leaders and Mentors for 20 to 30 minutes, to discuss issues they are facing with their business, and address any issues with their progress.
 To make these meetings efficient, Founders must bring (1) a printed agenda of the topics that they would like to cover, and (2) an updated executive summary of their business.

-Throughout the program, each Founder is placed into rotating Working Groups with their peers, in order to build camaraderie and allow Founders to help eachother on their weekly assignments.
-Working Groups meet at the beginning and end of each training session, and are expected to meet at least twice per week in between sessions.
+Throughout the program, each Founder is placed into rotating Working Groups with their peers, in order to build camaraderie and allow Founders to help eachother on their Growth Sprints.
+Working Groups are organized by company stage and are expected to meet at least twice per week in between sessions.
 Working Groups also have self-selected "Presidents", who take a leadership role and handle additional responsibilities for the group.

-To help you complete your assignments efficiently and effectively, Founders also get access to a vast library of resources that include step-by-step guides, templates for things like legal agreements, financial models, and pitch decks, and a collection of top private videos from thousands of Founder Institute sessions from across the globe.
+To help you complete the sprints efficiently and effectively, Founders also get access to a vast library of resources that include step-by-step guides, templates for things like legal agreements, financial models, and pitch decks, and a collection of top private videos from thousands of Founder Institute sessions from across the globe.

 In addition, Founders get access to over $2M in discounted and free services from Founder Institute Partners.